Alexander-Reimer/Interpreting-EEG-with-AI/README.md

 This data is saved in Blink/ and NoBlink/.

 The neural network has two possible output configurations, controlled by one_out.
-If one_out is true, then there is one output neuron, with 1.0 being a prediction of Blink and 0.0 bein a prediction of NoBlink.
-If one_out is false, the network has one output neuron for Blink and one for NoBlink.
+If `one_out` is `true`, then there is one output neuron, with 1.0 being a prediction of Blink and 0.0 bein a prediction of NoBlink.
+If `one_out` is `false`, the network has one output neuron for Blink and one for NoBlink.
 To determine the networks decision, we check which neuron has the higher value.

 ### Other packages